Mario-Balde/Frontend-Mentor_Social-links-profile/README.md

 - Frontend Mentor - [@Mario-Balde](https://www.frontendmentor.io/profile/Mario-Balde)

 ## Acknowledgments
-Thank you Frontend Mentor for providing the challenge!
+Thank you, Frontend Mentor, for providing the challenge!
 It helped me a lot in enhancing my skills.